 Vertebrae Lodge Construction

 The construction of Vertebrae Lodge took just seven months from April 2002 until December 2002 in which time we completed everything except some of the finishing touches.
 This was a monumental task due to the size and location of the project.
-Returning guests now flew to Chatter Creek and they were overwhelmed at the beauty and magnitude of the 9,000 square foot facility.
-The four floor structure accommodated 24 guests, a large dining room and commercial kitchen, a lounge, massage rooms and dry room.
+Returning guests now flew to Chatter Creek and they were overwhelmed by the beauty and magnitude of the 9,000 square foot facility.
+The four-floor structure accommodated 24 guests, a large dining room and commercial kitchen, a lounge, massage rooms and dry room.
 Each room had en suite bathrooms and hot running water!
 Practically overnight, guests could enjoy the luxury of a well-appointed hotel while enjoying the remoteness of Canada’s backcountry.

 Solitude Lodge Construction